GitKraken Customer Story

 “The interface is really good, visually I can see a lot more than just the basic VS Code view,” added Andy Lin, Software Developer.

-While Superna is already tracking development metrics, they weren’t available in the bottom-up developer-centric way they’re presented in GitKraken Client.
+While Superna is already tracking development metrics, they weren’t available in the bottom-up developer-centric way they’re presented in GitKraken Desktop.
 GitKraken Insights shows developers their personal metrics – helping them track their performance on things like time to merge.

 Insights view in GitKraken Client